Assisted house sales: What are they and how do assisted sales work?

 Advance Equity Payout

-As the seller of a property at the centre of an Assisted Sale, you will be able to pass all related property management duties - and charges - over to the buyer as a part of this agreement.
+As the seller of a property at the centre of an assisted sale, you will be able to pass all related property management duties - and charges - over to the buyer as a part of this agreement.

 This includes: